Rational function approximation with normalized positive denominators: Conclusion

 Our method typically takes longer than other rational or polynomial approximations, predominantly due to the iterative scheme.
 However, for our main application in differential equations, this cost pales compared to the typical runtime to numerically solve differential equations using spectral methods, which can take hours or days.
-Moreover, the compact representation afforded by the rational Bernstein Denominator algorithm can dramatically reduce the spectral methods' runtime without any sacrifice to the solution's accuracy.
+Moreover, the compact representation afforded by the rational Bernstein denominator algorithm can dramatically reduce the spectral methods' runtime without any sacrifice to the solution's accuracy.

-Penalized splines are a popular method to perform function approximation on noisy data, as they similarly provide high degrees of flexibility while reducing Runge's phenomenon.
-However, we find that our method significantly outperforms penalized splines on noiseless data and can beat penalized splines on noisy data.
-Our method also does this while being a $C^\infty[0, 1]$ function, as opposed to penalized splines which are $C^2$ functions.

-Paraphrasing the co-creator of the AAA algorithm, Llyod N. Trefethen, in his textbook on function approximation \cite{approximation_theory_and_practice}, there is no universally best approximation method.
+Paraphrasing the co-creator of the AAA algorithm, Lloyd N. Trefethen, in his textbook on function approximation \cite{approximation_theory_and_practice}, there is no universally best approximation method.
 The AAA algorithm is best when one requires accurate estimations on data free of noise.
 We are not trying to replace it.
-However, when the dataset is noisy, or one wants to guarantee no poles inside the approximation interval reliably, we believe the Bernstein Denominator algorithm provides a promising and robust approach to using rational polynomials on data.
+However, when one wants to guarantee that no poles are inside the approximation interval reliably, we believe the Bernstein denominator algorithm provides a promising and robust approach to using rational polynomials on data.

-For further research, we'd like to look at theoretical guarantees on its convergence rate and better ways of introducing smoothing for rational function approximations.
-Bernstein polynomials also can be represented in Barycentric forms, which can perhaps lead to more stable ways of computing the rational function and potentially better approximations.
+For further research, we would like to investigate theoretical guarantees on its convergence rate and explore more effective methods for introducing smoothing in rational function approximations.
+Bernstein polynomials can also be represented in Barycentric forms, leading to more stable ways of computing the rational function and potentially better approximations.